nmerget/unity-fast-track/README.md

 Some scripts which should run in the unity editor in the background:

 - DependencyCheck: Will look for all required dependencies
-- EventHandlerGenerator: Will generate a controller to trigger events from game objects
+- ActionHandlerGenerator: Will generate a controller to trigger events from game objects

 </details>